Designing A Life – An Introduction to Section III

 Next we look at how the culture at large systematically shames our attempts to be us in the article called The Seven Deadly Sins.
 This list of wrongdoings and the attending penances was developed as a way to control the behavior of a large and potentially unruly mob of folks.
 We are all better off psychologically when we can put these human characteristics in harness rather than try to beat them out of existence.

-The next two articles are very intense skill-building articles that address how to put the enterprise back into our lives using profoundly existential concepts.
+The next two articles are very intense skill-building articles that address how to put enterprise back into our lives using profoundly existential concepts.
 They look first at how to think of life as a series of experiments designed by us, and then how to acquaint ourselves with the rich notions of will and will to power.
 I will admit that these two articles – Mad Scientists: Designing the Experiments of Life and Will and Will to Power – can be difficult to understand.
 But, keep in mind, I am here ready to answer your questions.
 Just email!

 The next article – Mastery: Being Über Human – may be a little easier to read in terms of content, but perhaps a little more difficult to hear in terms of existential challenge.
 It describes the very real necessity of experiencing mastery if we want to live a marvelous version of the life we were designed to live.
 If your life feels a little flat, please gather the courage to face this trek up into the concepts underlying peak human experience.
 I guarantee you that you can handle it.
 You just take one step at a time.